ahnafzareef/Lidar_Sensor/README.md

 - distance filtering for invalid measurements
 - UART formatting for downstream processing

-If `scanner.m` is included with the full submission, it can be described as the post-processing script used to take the UART scan output and convert it into coordinates for visualization or `.xyz` export.

 ## Build / Run

 This project is set up for **Keil uVision** with the MSP432E401Y device pack.